 The experience premium

 How many deals have you closed this year?
-That number — or the lack of it — determines whether you're paying fair market or a premium you can't measure.
+That number determines whether you're paying fair market or a premium you can't measure.
 Every deal you don't close is another data point you don't have.

 The takeaway